ibexa/documentation-developer/docs/api/rest_api_best_practices.md

 # REST API reference best practices

-This page refers to [REST API reference](https://doc.ezplatform.com/rest-api-reference), where you can get detailed information about
+This page refers to [REST API reference](https://doc.ezplatform.com/rest-api-reference), where you can find detailed information about
 REST API resources and endpoints.

 ## Specifying SiteAccess

 In order to specify SiteAccess, when talking to the REST API, provide a custom header `X-Siteaccess`.
-If it isn't provided, the default one will be used.
+If it is not provided, the default one will be used.

 Example: